GSA/datagov-catalog/docs/load-test.md

 the current catalog.
 We should explore possible ways to improve performance in this case.

+The initial suspicion is that this particular search is not using the search index in the Postgres database.
+The dev response time here depends heavily on the concurrency.
+With only one concurrent request, the 50th percentile response time is a very reasonable 1295ms and the 99th percentile response time is 1454ms.
+This concurrency dependency makes sense if the query requires a full table scan from the database because that is an intensive operation and multiple concurrent scans would require lots of waiting.

 ## Page load performance

 Our web stack is quite different between the new system and the current